zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Sets the speed at which it becomes significantly harder to gain speed per sail area
 - Default Value: 1

-### Rudder Back Speed
-- Description: Set the Back speed of rudder, this will apply with sails
-- Default Value: 1

-### Rudder Slow Speed
-- Description: Set the Slow speed of rudder, this will apply with sails
-- Default Value: 1

-### Rudder Half Speed
-- Description: Set the Half speed of rudder, this will apply with sails
-- Default Value: 0

-### Rudder Full Speed
-- Description: Set the Full speed of rudder, this will apply with sails
-- Default Value: 0

 ### HasShipWeightCalculations
 - Description: enables ship weight calculations for sail-force (sailing speed) and future propulsion, makes larger ships require more sails and smaller ships require less
 - Default Value: True